-This illustration and the chart (refer to Page 8) provide the location, description and basic function of the Hybrid system components.
+The illustration below and its defining chart on Page 7, provide the location, description and basic function of the Hybrid system components.

 NOTE: All high-voltage wires and harnesses are wrapped in orange-colored insulation.

 HYBRID COMPONENT LOCATION AND IDENTIFICATION - CONTINUED